 I am constantly looking for data and customer feedback on the use of our products: scope of application, but also cases in which competitors’ products are preferred over our own, volumes, etc. This is an essential step towards determining whether a product should be launched or not, and whether it matched the needs expressed.
-In this regard, Mobility Work Suppliers platform offers a real advantage in field data collection.
+In this regard, Mobility Work Hub platform offers a real advantage in field data collection.

 We receive regular feedback from our clients on their specific needs or requirements in two cases.